That Was the Week That Was

 Talking Head at the Docklands Museum

-We discussed a number of use cases and can really bring great benefit to the museum For example we could bring the outside docks to life through the ages from when they started in 1802 through to their closure in 1980, all viewed through your smart device.
+We discussed a number of use cases that can really bring great benefit to the museum For example we could bring the outside docks to life through the ages from when they started in 1802 through to their closure in 1980, all viewed through your smart device.
 As a starter though we hope to bring this bust to life (See left)!
 One of the side benefits of using this technology is the impact it could have on education and disability access too.
 Not forgetting that this service can be tailored to any language.

 And Finally…